diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Crystal Ball (Foresight)**
 A practice of thinking ahead and predicting future changes to architecture, allowing preparation for upcoming needs.

+**Credential Rotation**
+The process of periodically changing credentials and keys to reduce the risk from long-term exposure if a credential is compromised.

 **Cursor-Based Pagination**
 A pagination method using a cursor (unique identifier) to mark the starting point for the next page.

 ## D

+**Database Migration**
+The process of modifying database schema to support application changes, often requiring special care to execute without downtime.

+**Data Migration**
+The process of transferring data from one system to another while maintaining integrity and minimizing downtime.

 **Data Synchronization**
 The process of keeping data consistent across multiple systems.

+**Deployment Strategy**
+The planned approach for releasing code to production, including methods like canary releases, blue-green deployments, and zero-downtime deployments to minimize risk.

+**Deployment Success**
+The rate at which deployments to production complete without errors or rollbacks, indicating system reliability and confidence in release processes.

+**Design Document**
+A living document that captures architectural design, including diagrams, key decisions, rationale, trade-offs, and principles.
+Serves as communication tool and basis for review and feedback.

 **Deep Work**
 Focused, uninterrupted time that architects must protect for research, thinking about trade-offs, evaluating solutions, and reading code, typically 3-6 hours at least 3 times per week.